 - Please do not leave your glazing until the end; you will learn more if you glaze throughout the course.

-- All high-fire glazes are located in the glazing room.
+- All high-fire and low fire glazes are located in the glazing room.

 - Wheel classes usually use the high-fire (cone 6/7) glazes.
 Please check with your instructor if you have questions about what glazes to use.

 - Glazing must be completed by your last day of open studio.

 - If the glaze is too close to or on the bottom of a pot, it will be placed on the “Needs help” shelf.
 If you find one of your pots there, clean up the bottom and put it back on the glazeware shelf.

 - You may not bring outside clays, glazes, or other materials or equipment.
 Please have outside underglazes approved by the school staff.
 At the first offense, student will receive a warning.
 At the second offense, student will be asked to leave the studio for the remainder of the term, but can return next term (no refunds).
 At the third offense, student will not be allowed to return to the studio.

-- Place your work on the correct shelf to make sure it is properly fired in a timely manner.
-Separate shelves are clearly marked for bisque and glaze firing.
+- Place your work on the correct carts to make sure it is properly fired in a timely manner.
+Separate carts are clearly marked for bisque and glaze firing.